-Are you looking for a new and interactive way to learn more and/or refresh your knowledge about foreign animal diseases and emergency response?
-By taking the web-based course Emerging and Exotic Diseases of Animals, used at all U.S. veterinary colleges, you can now earn up to 18 RACE approved, continuing education hours.
+Are you looking for a new way to learn more and/or refresh your knowledge about foreign animal diseases and emergency response?
+By taking the web-based course Emerging and Exotic Diseases of Animals, used at all U.S. veterinary colleges, you can now earn up to 18 RACE approved, non-interactive, continuing education hours.

 The course is available for veterinarians, veterinary technicians and any other individuals interested in high consequence animal diseases and the response to such diseases.
 The course does use some disease terminology but most terms are defined in the course material.